json-editor/json-editor/README.md

 ![JSON Schema -> HTML Editor -> JSON](./docs/images/jsoneditor.png)

 JSON Editor takes a JSON Schema and uses it to generate an HTML form.
-It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
+It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, spectre, tailwind).

 Check out an interactive demo: https://json-editor.github.io/json-editor/